 Periodically replace the soaked cane strands with new ones in the water, so you constantly have a supply ready and waiting.

-But don’t soak cane any longer than 15 minutes or it will start to deteriorate and discolor.
+But don’t soak the cane any longer than 15 minutes or it will start to deteriorate and discolor.

 DETERMINE CENTER HOLES FOR BALANCED WEAVING